← Back to Blog

 Method 5: Train Staff to Ask

 Your frontline staff interact with customers every day.
-They are your most powerful review generation tool, but only if they know how to ask.
+They are often the best people to ask for reviews, but only if they know how to ask.
 Most employees feel awkward requesting reviews because they have never been taught a natural way to do it.

 Give them a simple script: “If you enjoyed your experience today, we would really appreciate a Google review.
 It helps us a lot.”
 Role-play it during team meetings until it feels natural.
-Consider tying review generation to team incentives, like a monthly bonus for the staff member whose name is mentioned most in reviews.
+Do not tie pay, prizes, or staff contests to Google reviews.
+Keep the request neutral and focused on honest feedback.

 The important thing is making it feel like a request, not a demand.
 Customers can sense desperation, and it backfires.
 A casual, confident ask after a genuinely good interaction is the sweet spot.